 In addition, there are many cases of art designs being stolen.
 While easy access to information is excellent and boosts productivity, it can also negatively affect creative pursuits and result in copying someone’s work instead of creating your own.

-2. Dependency of modern technology
+2. Dependency on modern technology

 A creative thinker creates, develops, and solves problems that require intellectual effort and strong thinking power.
 However, with the help of an electronic device that can fix everything for us, we no longer need to motivate ourselves for intellectual challenges.

-Today, technology plays such a massive role in our daily lives that almost everything has an application that may have negative consequences.
+Today, technology plays a role in our daily lives that almost everything has an application that may have negative consequences.
 Some apps require minimal effort to draw, paint and even write.
 Many accessible platforms can even generate music with the touch of a button, and many of them even promote lazy communication.
 Therefore, instead of creating or learning something on our own, we install an application to do it for us.

 In addition, we live, work, and think fast today, so little time is left for exploring, researching, and learning.